sameerjkl/pcf_speechtotext/README.md

 **Configure Component Properties:**<br>
 Configure the language and other settings for the component as per your requirements.<br><br>

+Use the latest solution: PowerAppsTools_pgpcf_1_7.zip

+Onchange of PCF set a variable.
+Set(varCapturedValue, Self.TextVal)

+Note: The text will always capture on stop icon press to the variable from onchange property

 **Start Transcribing:**<br>
 Click the microphone button to start transcribing speech to text in real-time.<br><br>
 **Prerequisites**<br>